-The project estimated that the total monetary value of Australia's direct and indirect subsidies in 2022-23 that are potentially likely to have a medium to high adverse impact on biodiversity was \$26.3 billion.
-This is 50 times larger than the approximately \$475 million per annum, which is the average that the Australian Government has been investing in biodiversity per year over the past decade.
+The project estimated that the total monetary value of Australia's direct and indirect subsidies in 2023-23 that are potentially likely to have a medium to high adverse impact on biodiversity was \$26.3 billion.
+This is 50 times larger than the approximately \$475 million per annum, which is the average that the Australian Government has invested in biodiversity over the past year.